North Holland’s flat polder landscapes

 When you think of Holland, you probably imagine windmills, dikes, cheese, and clogs.
 That history comes alive at Zaanse Schans, an open-air museum where you can explore a range of historical windmills, traditional Dutch houses and shops, and you can observe how cheese and clogs are made.
 And speaking of cheese, you’ll also visit Alkmaar, home to a traditional cheese market.

 Another highlight of this tour is Marken, once an island of fishermen and still picture-perfect with its small wooden houses and boat harbor.
-Haarlem’s medieval center and cobbled streets evoke old Holland.
 Amsterdam, the start and end point of the tour, offers endless opportunities for exploring museums and shops, or just admiring the graceful elegance of the canal houses in the UNESCO-listed canal zone.

 On board the ship

 When you’re not pedaling through the countryside or exploring Holland’s historical towns, you’ll enjoy the facilities on the ship.
 On-board chefs prepare a varied and delicious dinner menu fresh daily.
-Raise a toast at the bar with other guests, watch the scenery from a deck chair outside or from the salon inside, or have a soak in the on-board whirlpool.
+Raise a toast at the bar with other guests, watch the scenery from a deck chair outside or from the salon inside.
 You’ll get a good night’s rest in one of our well-appointed cabins, all with en-suite bathrooms.

 The ship – Your sailing hotel